Jan de Bisschop (Amsterdam 1628-1671 The Hague) Saint Barbara (after Parmigianino)

 This drawing is part of a group of eight drawings, who were given to de Bisschop's intimate friend Constantijn Huygens Jr. (1628-1697) and were inherited by descent untill they appeared on the market recently.
 The drawings show de Bisschop at his very best and depict copies of paintings and sculptures after his most beloved artists alike Hans Holbein, Anthony van Dyck, Raphael, Titian, Tintoretto, Giulio Romano and de Ribera.
 Apart from few exceptions de Bisschop copied after the original works of art, which were part of famous collections such as the Royal House of Orange, Lady Arundel and Jan Six.

 The present drawing, depicting Saint Barbara was erroneously annotated "Giulio Romano" by Constantijn Huygens Jr. Wallerant Vaillant, who used de Bisschop's drawing as the original after which he engraved his mezzotint of Saint Barbara and whom is known to have engraved frequently after the original drawings by Jan de Bisschop after 1665, has given the painting to Raphael, just like Jean Dubois, who engraved the same subject.
-Though.....the original painting by Raphael appears untraceable and we do find a matching painting by Parmigianino in the collections of the Prada Museo Madrid.
+Though.....the original painting by Raphael appears untraceable and we do find a matching painting by Parmigianino in the collections of the Prado Museo Madrid.
 Hendrick Bary (1640-1707) also engraved after drawings by de Bisschop.
 Sir.
 Peter Lely (1618-1680) was a great admirer and collector of these drawings by Jan de Bisschop.[3][4][5]

 Saint Barbara